marcoalopez/PyRockWave/STRUCTURE.md

 - `zoeppritz_reflectivity` — exact plane-wave reflection/transmission coefficients for an incident qP wave at a welded interface between two arbitrarily anisotropic media (Fryer & Frazer 1984; Schoenberg & Protazio 1992); the exact generalisation of `reflectivity`, valid for any anisotropy strength and beyond the critical angle.
 - `tsvankin_params` — re-exported from `anisotropic_models` (single canonical implementation); available here for backward compatibility.
 - `schoenberg_muir_layered_medium` — effective stiffness/compliance of a finely layered medium (Schoenberg–Muir).
+- `backus_average` — effective TI stiffness and density of a stack of thin isotropic layers from Vp/Vs/density/fraction data (Backus 1962); the isotropic N-layer special case of the Schoenberg–Muir calculus.

 ### `ultrasonic`
 - `process_signal` — pre-processes a pulse-echo ultrasound signal (crop, detrend, filter).